c2m2-asia/kathmandu/_posts/2020-04-27-economic-impact.md

 What's worrying is that nearly 60% of folks who are presently employed work at reduced income levels.
 {% maincolumn 'assets/img/charts/PresentlyEmployedSalaryCutSplit.png' '' %}

-It's also worth exploring how income losses vary between a) those who managed retain their employment status throughout the pandemic vs. b) those who lost their jobs once, but managed to find employment again.
+At this stage, it's worth exploring how income losses vary between a) those who managed to retain their employment status throughout the pandemic vs. b) those who lost their jobs once, but managed to find employment again.
 For reference, here's what the split looks like graphically.

 {% maincolumn 'assets/img/charts/PresentlyEmployedEmplStatusSplit.png' '' %}